 Extract bibliographic data from PDFs

-Edit a markdown file to create an organization card
+Edit a README.md file for an organization card

 Grobid is a machine learning-based tool designed for extracting bibliographic data from PDF documents.
 It automatically identifies and parses structured information such as titles, authors, references, and more, making it a powerful resource for document analysis and academic workflows.